What does a Aircraft Mechanic do?

 - Physical demands: The job can be physically demanding, requiring long hours on feet and sometimes in uncomfortable positions.

-- Irregular hours: Aircraft mechanics may need to work evenings, weekends, and holidays to meet maintenance schedules.
+- Irregular hours: Mechanics may need to work evenings, weekends, or holidays to meet maintenance schedules.

 - Safety risks: Working with aircraft involves potential hazards, requiring strict adherence to safety protocols.